SummaryRead the full fact sheet

 Tips to help you take asthma medication include:

 - Know the side effects of your medication so that you know what is and isn’t normal.

-Tips for parents of children with asthma
+Tips for parents and carers of children with asthma

 All the above tips also apply to children, but useful tips to help your child manage their asthma include: